Making a whiplash claim is one of the most controversial and complicated aspects of motoring and car insurance today.

 If your accident involves an uninsured driver, things can get a bit more complicated.
 But you may be able to seek compensation from the Motor Insurers' Bureau (MIB).

-There are dozens, if not hundreds, of legal firms in the UK that could offer to help you negotiate a claim or take your case to court.
+There are many legal firms in the UK that could offer to help you negotiate a claim or take your case to court.

 Typically, they operate on a no-win, no-fee basis, which means you pay them their fees out of any settlement you get.
-However, it’s important to take the time to research any firm before signing up.
-Always make sure you’re aware of any fees involved and when they’ll be taken.
+But, always take the time to research any firm before signing up.
+Make sure you’re aware of any fees involved and when the legal firm will take them.

 If it’s a relatively straightforward claim, it should be resolved by your insurer, usually within a few months.

-But, if it’s a complicated claim, the process can take a lot longer.
+But, if it’s a complicated claim, the process can take longer.